Ising-like and Fibonacci-Anyons from KZ-equations: Introduction

-These types of non-Abelian defects have been dubbed ``non-invertible" defects in the more recent literature where new and surprising properties are currently being investigated \cite{Bhardwaj:2018,Chang:2019,Kaidi:2021,Choi:2021kmx} (see also \cite{Aasen:2020jwb} for a discussion in the case of lattice models).
+These types of non-Abelian anyons are closely related to ``non-invertible" defects in the more recent literature where new and surprising properties are currently being investigated \cite{Bhardwaj:2018,Chang:2019,Kaidi:2021,Choi:2021kmx,Komargodski:2020mxz,Kaidi:2021xfk} (see also \cite{Aasen:2020jwb} for a discussion in the case of lattice models).